askcodebase/.github/profile/README.md

 > Programmars will not be replaced by AI, but those who don't use AI devtools will.

-We're the company behind [AskCodebase](https://askcodebase.com).
-Jipiti AI is at the forefront of conversational programming powered by AI (especially LLM).
-We're building next-generation devtools to boost developers' productivity and happiness.
+**Jipiti AI** is at the forefront of conversational programming powered by AI (especially LLM).
+We're building the next-generation devtool [AskCodebase AI](https://marketplace.visualstudio.com/items?itemName=JipitiAI.askcodebase) to boost developers' productivity and happiness.

 Find us on following platforms: